Article 1: SPORTIVE ATTITUDE AND RESPECT FOR THE ENVIRONMENT

 8.2 BAG DROP-OFF (EL GARAÑÓN AND FINISH LINE)

-Participants of the races Transgrancanaria (125 km) and Advanced (82 km) may use the bag drop-off service for a bag change in El Garañón.
-They must take the equipment they want to receive to the bib collection in Expomeloneras, which will be taken to El Garañón.
+Participants of the race Transgrancanaria (128 km) may use the bag drop-off service for a bag change in El Garañón.
+They must take the equipment they want to receive to the bib collection in Expomeloneras at check in time, which will be taken to El Garañón.
 If the runner leaves a bag in El Garañón, the organization will take it to the bib collection area in the finish line.

 There is also a wardrabe service available for the runners of every race, who must take to the bib collection the equipment they want to receive when reaching to the finish line.